Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 sudo ln -s libhdf5_serial_hl.so.8.0.2 libhdf5_hl.so
 ```

 In Ubuntu 16.04, the file versions are different.
 Visit /usr/lib/x86_64-linux-gnu/ and list the contents.
-Thee versions are 10.1.0 and 10.0.2 respectively.
+The versions are 10.1.0 and 10.0.2 respectively.

 Now lets return to the unpacked Caffe directory caffe-master and enter these commands: